3h4x/3h4x.github.io/_posts/2020/2020-02-15-fighting-google-analytics-bounce-rate.md

 > **It's important to keep in mind that any implementation of Event measurement that automatically executes on page load will result in a zero bounce rate for the page.**

 [Read more docs about event tracking](https://support.google.com/analytics/answer/1033068?hl=en#Implementation)

+### Update 27 II 2020

+I found this plugin [jekyll-tagging-related_posts](https://github.com/toshimaru/jekyll-tagging-related_posts).
+I think it's better to use it below article.
+Tags are displayed under the title of post.

 ## Conclusion